Professor of Sociology and Director

-Matt Salganik, a professor of sociology who has pioneered uses of data and digital technologies in social research, was appointed interim director of Princeton University’s Center for Information Technology Policy on July 1, 2019.
-Matt was recently re-appointed as director of CITP for a two-year term beginning July 1, 2020.
+Matt Salganik is a professor of sociology who has pioneered uses of data and digital technologies in social research.
+He was appointed interim director of Princeton University’s Center for Information Technology Policy on July 1, 2019, and then director of CITP for a two-year term beginning July 1, 2020.

 Matt is affiliated with several other Princeton’s interdisciplinary research centers, including: the Office for Population Research, the Center for Health and Wellbeing, and the Center for Statistics and Machine Learning.
 His research interests include social networks and computational social science.
 He is the author of Bit by Bit: Social Research in the Digital Age.